 - you keep your I-94 card when you depart the U.S. (i.e., don’t give it up)

 - you are not a citizen of Iran, Iraq, Syria, Libya, Sudan, North Korea, or Cuba

-Note: Puerto Rico and the U.S. Virgin Islands are U.S. territories and thus a J-1 student does not need a visa to travel to those locations from within the U.S., or to return to the U.S. from those locations.
+Note: Puerto Rico and the U.S. Virgin Islands are U.S. territories and so a J-1 student or scholar does not need a visa to travel to those locations from within the U.S., or to return to the U.S. from those locations.